-Exhibit Number Description of Exhibit 1.1(5) Underwriting Agreement 3.1(5) Restated Certificate of Incorporation, as amended (currently in effect) 3.2(1) Bylaws (currently in effect) 3.3(5) Form of Amended and Restated Certificate of Incorporation (to be effective immediately prior to the closing of this offering) 3.4(1) Form of Amended and Restated Bylaws (to be effective immediately prior to the closing of this offering) 4.1(4) Specimen stock certificate evidencing the shares of common stock 4.2(1) Investor Rights Agreement dated as of June 1, 2007 4.3(1) Warrant dated February 7, 2007 issued by the Registrant to Square 1 Bank 4.4(1) Warrant dated June 1, 2012 issued by the Registrant to Silicon Valley Bank 4.5(4) Form of Warrant Agreement to be issued by the Registrant to the Representative upon closing of this offering.
-5.1 Opinion of Latham & Watkins LLP 10.1(1) Form of Indemnity Agreement for Directors and Officers 10.2(2) Amended and Restated Employment Agreement, effective as of June 7, 2013, between the Registrant and David A. Gonyer 10.3(2) Amended and Restated Employment Agreement, effective as of June 7, 2013, between the Registrant and Matthew D'Onofrio 10.4(1) 2007 Equity Incentive Plan, as amended, and form of option agreement thereunder 10.5(5) 2013 Equity Incentive Award Plan and form of option agreement thereunder 10.6(2) 2013 Employee Stock Purchase Plan 10.7(2) Amended and Restated Retention Letter between the Registrant and David A. Gonyer 10.8(2) Amended and Restated Retention Letter between the Registrant and Matthew D'Onofrio 10.9(5) Non-Employee Director Compensation Policy 10.10†(3) Asset Purchase Agreement, dated as of June 1, 2007, by and among the Registrant and Questcor Pharmaceuticals, Inc. 10.11(1) Loan and Security Agreement, dated as of June 1, 2012, between Silicon Valley Bank and the Registrant 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2(2) Consent of Latham & Watkins LLP (included in Exhibit 5.1) 24.1(1) Power of Attorney (included on signature page) 24.2(2) Power of Attorney of Ann D. Rhoads (1) Filed with the Pegistrant's Pegistration Statement on Form S. 1 on May 24, 2013
+Exhibit Number Description of Exhibit 1.1 Underwriting Agreement 3.1(1) Restated Certificate of Incorporation, as amended (currently in effect) 3.2(1) Bylaws (currently in effect) 3.3(1) Form of Amended and Restated Certificate of Incorporation (to be effective immediately prior to the closing of this offering) 3.4(1) Form of Amended and Restated Bylaws (to be effective immediately prior to the closing of this offering) 4.1 Specimen stock certificate evidencing the shares of common stock 4.2(1) Investor Rights Agreement dated as of June 1, 2007 4.3(1) Warrant dated February 7, 2007 issued by the Registrant to Square 1 Bank 4.4(1) Warrant dated June 1, 2012 issued by the Registrant to Silicon Valley Bank 4.5 Form of Warrant Agreement to be issued by the Registrant to the Representative upon closing of this offering.
+5.1 Opinion of Latham & Watkins LLP 10.1(1) Form of Indemnity Agreement for Directors and Officers 10.2 Amended and Restated Employment Agreement, effective as of June 7, 2013, between the Registrant and David A. Gonyer 10.3 Amended and Restated Employment Agreement, effective as of June 7, 2013, between the Registrant and Matthew D'Onofrio 10.4(1) 2007 Equity Incentive Plan, as amended, and form of option agreement thereunder 10.5 2013 Equity Incentive Award Plan and form of option agreement thereunder 10.6 2013 Employee Stock Purchase Plan 10.7 Amended and Restated Retention Letter between the Registrant and David A. Gonyer 10.8 Amended and Restated Retention Letter between the Registrant and Matthew D'Onofrio 10.9 Independent Director Compensation Policy $10.10^{+(1)}$ Asset Purchase Agreement, dated as of June 1, 2007, by and among the Registrant and Questcor Pharmaceuticals, Inc. 10.11(1) Loan and Security Agreement, dated as of June 1, 20012, between Silicon Valley Bank and the Registrant 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1) 24.1(1) Power of Attorney (included on signature page) 24.2 Power of Attorney of Ann D. Rhoads -